jaruwan19/HealJai/README.md

 # HealJai
-The HealJai is frontend application for lern flutter in "Mobile Application Deverlopment" class The HealJai is mixing thai word with english word ,"heal" is englinsh word and "jai" is thai word. "jai" meaning "mind" so "HealJai" is "heal mind"ใ
+The HealJai is frontend application for lern flutter in "Mobile Application Deverlopment" class The HealJai is mixing thai word with english word ,"heal" is englinsh word and "jai" is thai word. "jai" meaning "mind" so "HealJai" is "heal mind"

 ## Getting Started
 - install flutter in your device .
 This link how to insall https://docs.flutter.dev/get-started/install